jinagamvasubabu/vasubabu_blog/source/_posts/localhexoissue.md

 ---
-title: Local hexo not found
+title: Error: Local hexo not found
 intro: Local hexo not found error is an annoying error while developing blogs using Hexo.io
 date: 2017-01-14 00:00:00
 comments: true